 II.
-Procurement Process (for TRGP-Equipment/Training awards only)
+Procurement Process (for TRGP-Equipment/ Training awards only)

 In general, award recipients are required to procure funded items through open and free competition when feasible.
-For the purchase of equipment, technology, or services under a COPS Office award, award recipients must follow their own policies and procedures on procurement as long as those requirements conform to the federal procurement requirements set forth in the Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, 2 CFR § 200.318, as adopted by the U.S. Department of Justice in 2 CFR § 2800.101 (as applicable).
+For the purchase of equipment, technology, or services under a COPS Office award, award recipients must follow their own policies and procedures on procurement as long as those requirements conform to the federal procurement requirements set forth in the Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, 2 C.F.R. § 200.318.

-As described in award condition #28 on page 61, recipients are required to submit a sole source justification (SSJ) request for sole source procurements in excess of \$150,000 prior to purchasing equipment, technology, or services; obligating funding for a contract; or entering into a contract with award funds.
-For the purchase of equipment, technology, or services under a COPS Office award, recipients must use their own documented procurement procedures that reflect applicable state and local laws and regulations, as long as those requirements conform to the federal procurement requirements set forth in 2 CFR § 200.320 as adopted by the U.S. Department of Justice in 2 CFR § 2800.101.
+As described in Sole Source Justification award condition, recipients are required to submit a sole source justification (SSJ) request for sole source procurements in excess of \$150,000 prior to purchasing equipment, technology, or services; obligating funding for a contract; or entering into a contract with award funds.
+For the purchase of equipment, technology, or services under a COPS Office award, recipients must use their own documented procurement procedures that reflect applicable state and local laws and regulations, as long as those requirements conform to the federal procurement requirements set forth in 2 C.F.R. § 200.320.
 A sole source justification request should be submitted if a recipient determines that the award of a contract through a competitive process is infeasible.
 The COPS Office may authorize a noncompetitive proposal if one or more of the following circumstances apply: